What’s the problem with fast fashion?

 Every time you wash synthetic garments they shed microplastics.
 These travel through the sewage system and end up in lakes, rivers, and oceans, which in turn end up in our drinking water.
 A 2017 study found microplastics in 94% of drinking water samples taken in the United States (The Guardian).
 Microplastics have also been found in aquatic life (including one in three fish we eat) and human lung tissue (Synthetics Anonymous).

-There are too many clothes
+Too many clothes

 The city of Accra, Ghana, is home to one of the largest secondhand clothing markets in the world.
 30,000 people work in Kantamanto Market selling clothes shipped from the global north.
 The OR Foundation estimates that about 15 million garments arrive at Kantamanto Market each week, roughly 40% of which ends up as waste (Apparel Insider).